opencog/sensory/DesignNotes-K.md

   Great?
 How to stop watching?
 Options: if the UnisetValue is closed, then the thread should be halted, and the blocked reader unblocks.
   But who has the handle to to the UnisetValue?
-That won't work.
+The present flow design doesn't offer this control of ContainerValues.
+The current solution has to be that the stream doing the watch creates a new `FileSysNode` and then closes it when it is no longer interested in watching.

-  Answer: the user doing watch should have done open, then kept a copy of what was opened, and close that.
+  A point of confusion: If two users specify `FileSysNode` with the same initial location, the AtomSpace will return the same object.

-  The confusion?
-If two users specify `FileSysNode` with the same initial location, the AtomSpace willl return the same object.
-This could be confusing for this who expected something else.
-Thus, there must be a way of having multiple sensory nodes into a file system.
-This suggests that perhaps the initial URL should be "fake".
+  This could be confusing for those who expected something else.
-  Lets try that.
+  Distinct  `FileSysNode` can be created by using `file:///bad-url` and then `cd`-ing to the desired location.